Chaima-LGDOUR/finalProject/readme/readme.md

 void TetrixBoard::pause()
 {

-    //We perform checks to ensure that the game can only be paused if it is already running and not already paused. if (!isStarted)
+    //We perform checks to ensure that the game can only be paused
+    //if it is already running and not already paused. if (!isStarted)
         return;